ivabus/roulette/README.md

   Creator and maintainer: Ivan Bushchik <ivan@bushchik.ru>

-  The game is a European roulette in the console.
+  The game is a realization of European roulette in the console.

   ## Platform support
   |Platform|Status|